ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 misconduct](https://registry.hkust.edu.hk/resource-library/regulations-student-conduct-and-academic-integrity).

-I will begin counting attendance on the 19th of February (i.e. after the end of the add/drop period), but we will use the attendance app in class each day to ensure that all students understand how the app works.
+I will begin counting attendance on the 19th of February (i.e. after the end of the add/drop period), but we will use iPRS in class each day to ensure that all students understand how it works, and to facilitate interactive learning.
 In the grading scheme above, the 16% awarded based on class participation will be allocated as follows:

 | Classes Missed | Percent Awarded |